 - What are your goals for this internship experience?

 - What skills and experiences will you bring to ICAP?

-All application components should be emailed as one-PDF file to firstname.lastname@example.org.
-Letters of application can be sent separately and directly from the recommender.
+All application components should be submitted via the Qualtrics application in the link above.
+Letters of recommendation can be sent separately and directly from the recommender to email@example.com or uploaded through Qualtrics.
 Applicants are responsible for confirming receipt of all materials.

 Frequently Asked Questions

 Are students able to travel for internships?

 ICAP follows all University guidelines around travel.
 As of January 2022, students will be able to travel internationally but must meet all ICAP, department, and University requirements.

 Yes, most students will receive funding in the range of $500-2000 through ICAP.
 Funding is based on the availability of funds, location of practicum, and student needs.
 Supplemental funding is also available through the student fund at the Columbia Mailman School of Public Health.